twitch4j/twitch4j.github.io/content/docs/contribution/ide.md

 ## Javadoc Generation

-To generate the Javadocs in HTML5 you should use Java 9 or newer - the option will be set automatically based on your java version.
+To generate the Javadocs in HTML5 you should use JDK9 or newer - the option will be set automatically based on your java version.